 If you’re not a member yet, do sign up.
 Follow us there to get started!

-I use Behance for inspiration as well as to post my own recent projects.
+I use Behance for inspiration as well as to post my own recent project photos.

 The great thing about Behance is you can filter projects based on creative fields like graphic design, motion graphics, art direction, architecture and many many more.
 This helps save time to narrow down what you’re looking for.